About

-Our faculty is comprised of experienced dance-educators who have immersed themselves in the art of dance.
-BTP teachers continue to educate themselves and grow as artists in order to maintain the highest standard of excellence in dance education.
-The teachers at BTP are dedicated to passing on the generations of tradition and knowledge that have made ballet the enduring and captivating art that it is.
+Ballet Theatre of Phoenix faculty is comprised of experienced dance-educators who have immersed themselves in the art of dance.
+Our teachers continue to educate themselves and grow as artists in order to maintain the highest standard of excellence in dance education.
+Ballet Theatre of Phoenix teachers are dedicated to passing on the generations of tradition and knowledge that have made ballet the enduring and captivating art that it is.
 All of our staff bring professional performing and choreographic experience, as well world-class training with an emphasis on pedagogy.

 Ian Parsons is an internationally recognized ballet educator, choreographer, and former professional dancer whose career spans the highest levels of classical and contemporary performance.
 A graduate of Canada’s National Ballet School (NBS), he performed with The National Ballet of Canada, Les Ballets de Monte-Carlo, and in major commercial productions including the Olivier Award–nominated West End revival of Cabaret, the UK/European tour of Cats, and the film adaptation of Les Misérables.